1bhavesh1/Linear-Regression-Project-/README.md

 # Linear-Regression-Project-
 An Ecommerce company based in New York City that sells clothing online but they also have in-store style and clothing advice sessions.
 Customers come in to the store, have sessions/meetings with a personal stylist, then they can go home and order either on a mobile app or website for the clothes they want.The company is trying to decide whether to focus their efforts on their mobile app experience or their website.

+Dataset used is a fake dataset, don't have any relevance with reality.

+Model : LinearRegression